Bachelor of Music Therapy

 Students admitted to the music therapy program will be assigned an appropriate academic advisor through the Jayhawk Advising Center and a music therapy faculty mentor to work with the student throughout their academic career.
 Students are expected to consult with their academic advisor each semester to plan enrollment for the next semester.
 The mentor is available to help with enrollment, to recommend courses particularly beneficial for various emphases, and to offer career guidance.
 The responsibility for taking appropriate courses and for meeting other requirements rests upon the student.
 Information regarding all requirements is available to students in such documents as the university catalogue.
 Lack of knowledge of any requirement does not free the student from meeting that requirement.
 All students must sign up for a graduation check with the School of Music Student Services Office in 450 Murphy Hall one year prior to their graduation date.

 Regardless of applied performance medium, each entering student should be able to sing independently, in tune, and with acceptable tone quality.
-Functional keyboard and guitar skills (accompanying, playing by ear, improvising, and transposing) are helpful and are developed within the curriculum.
+Functional keyboard, guitar and percussion skills (accompanying, playing by ear, improvising, and transposing) are helpful and are developed within the curriculum.
 Experience working with others and well-developed interpersonal skills are an asset.

 Students are strongly encouraged to read the Music Therapy Undergraduate Program Handbook, which is available on the School of Music website and from the Student Services Office, 450 Murphy Hall, and provides detailed procedures, suggestions, and specifications.